FF6BeyondChaos/BeyondChaosUpdater/README.md

 # BeyondChaosUpdater
-The Updater for Beyond Chaos
+The Updater for Beyond Chaos - deprecated - now integrated into core program.
+See BeyondChaosRandomizer repository.